 Quicksort

-Quicksort is one of the most popular sorting algorithms today.
+Quicksort is one of the most popular sorting algorithms.
 It works by choosing a pivot element p and partitioning the sequence into two groups of elements: the elements x ≤ p and elements x ≥ p.
 The algorithm then recurses into the two partitions.
-The Python implementation using the first element of the subsequence being sorted as pivot, is given below:
+A Python implementation using the first element of the subsequence being sorted as the pivot is given below:

 def partition(aList, left, right):